ize-G/alx-system/README.md

-This repository contains the folders for weeks 1 Projects
+The folder houses all the projects for the Shell Permissions Project